InteractiveGL/vision6D/README.md

 ## Download

-You can [download](https://github.com/InteractiveGL/vision6D/releases/) the latest installable version of Vision6D for Windows, macOS and Linux.
+You can [download](https://github.com/InteractiveGL/vision6D/releases/) the latest installable version of Vision6D for Windows, macOS (support both Apple Silicon (ARM-based) and Intel (x86-based)), and Linux Ubuntu.

-## Emailware
+## GitHub Issue

-Vision6D is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <yike.zhang@vanderbilt.edu> about anything you'd want to say about this software.
-I'd really appreciate it!
-Alternatively, you can also submit an issue regarding using this software, I'll answer it as soon as I see it!
+You are welcome to submit an [issue](https://github.com/InteractiveGL/vision6D/issues) regarding using this software.

 ## Credits